ThomasQuinnKelly/bip-reference-person/local-dev/README.md

 #### 3. local-int profile:

-If you run the app in local-int profile, follow the below steps.
+If you run the app in local-int (docker) profile, follow the below steps.

 * Find the container id of the redis using `docker ps -a`
 * Log into the container `docker exec -i -t <container-id> sh`